rexlunae/simple-endian-rs/README.md

 The goals of this crate are as follows:

 1. Safely provide specific-endian types with low or no runtime overhead.
 There should be no runtime penalty when the host architecture matches the specified endianness, and very low penalty loads and stores otherwise.
-2. Straightforward, architecture-independent declarative syntax which ensures that load and store operations as correct.
+2. Straightforward, architecture-independent declarative syntax which ensures that load and store operations are correct.
 3. Ergonomic use patterns that maximize clarity and convenience without sacrificing correctness or safety.
 4. Because of the provided classes of operations, many logical, bitwise, and mathematical operations can be performed on the specific-endian types within the crate without explicitly converting to native host endian.
 5. Incorrect handling of data should generate clear type errors at compile time.
 6. Determination of correct endianness should be at declaration, and should not need to be repeated unless converting to a different endianness.
 7. Support for all or Rust's built-in types where endianness is relevant.
 8. The only dependency needed is the core crate.
-The std crate is used, however, for tests and benchmarks, and for some oprional features.
+The std crate is used, however, for tests and benchmarks, and for some optional features.

 ## Quick start